November/December 2020

 Book reviewers should please include a title of their review and the following book information: title of book; book cover illustration, author(s)/editor(s); publisher; city of publication; year of publication; ISBN number; price.

-Scientific Correspondence items are short/moderate length (1500–2500 words) letters of a generally scientific nature.
-They are not letters of complaint or comments on previously published articles, but rather letters on interesting and possibly debatable issues such as ‘How long does it take to complete a Phd?’ or ‘Number theory and the unity of science’.
+Scientific Correspondence items are short items of a generally scientific nature; they are not letters of complaint or comments on previously published articles, but rather letters on interesting and possibly debatable issues.

 Review Articles should be up-to-date surveys of important current developments in science.
 Although these reports may be concerned with very particular advances, they should be of wider than specialist interest.
 Review Articles must be no more than 6000 words (including abstract, significance and references) and must contain no more than 10 figures and/or tables.